fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 --- abstract

-This document describes a network diagnostic tool called PROBE.
+This document specifies a network diagnostic tool called PROBE.
 PROBE is similar to PING in that it can be used to query the status of a probed interface, but it differs from PING in that it does not require bidirectional connectivity between the probing and probed interfaces.